Students Entering Grade 9: Recommended/Required Summer Reading List

 - A Long Way Gone: Memoirs of a Boy Soldier by Ishmael Beah

 What is war like through the eyes of a child soldier?
 Child soldiers have been profiled by journalists, and novelists have struggled to imagine their lives.
 But until now, there has not been a first-person account from someone who came through this hell and survived.

 A story told in a screenplay about a young boy in jail – reader must determine his guilt or innocence.

-The story of Selamawi Haileab Asgemdo or Mawi remarkable journey.
+The story of the remarkable journey of Selamawi Haileab Asgemdo, or Mawi.
 He was a refugee who came to America when he was young.
 Through hard work and his father's influence, he became a Harvard graduate.